‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 12. How do you handle rejection from a prospect?

 It is a known fact that salespeople are faced with rejection on a regular basis.
-Consequently, interviewers may want to know how one would respond to such situations with prospects who decline a purchase.
+Consequently, interviewers may want to know how you would respond to such situations with prospects who decline a purchase.

 When answering this, it is helpful to demonstrate professionalism.
 You can do this by describing a past situation where you calmly and positively accepted rejection.